by Andrew Robinson

 B. BOOKS ON RABINDRANATH TAGORE

-(the first book to carry accurate reproductions of Tagore's paintings, based on an exhibition of his paintings and drawings at the Barbican Centre, London and the Oxford Museum of Modern Art, organised by AR in 1986)
+(the first book to carry accurate reproductions of Tagore's 'modernist' paintings, based on an exhibition of his paintings and drawings at the Barbican Centre in London and the Oxford Museum of Modern Art, organised by me in 1986)

---read a related review on Tagore's art in The Journal of the Royal Asiatic Society
+--read my related review on Tagore's art in The Journal of the Royal Asiatic Society

---read a related feature on Tagore's art at On Being
+--read my related feature on Tagore's art at On Being

-Glimpses of Bengal: Selected Letters by Rabindranath Tagore
+* Glimpses of Bengal: Selected Letters (by RT)--introduction by me

 (Subrahmanyan Chandrasekhar, Nobel laureate in physics)